airtai/fastagency/docs/docs/en/user-guide/adapters/fastapi/index.md

     - **Selection**: User selects a workflow to execute.
     - **Initiation**: Client requests to start the chosen workflow.
     - **Connection**: WebSocket connection established for real-time communication.
 These includes:
-        - Server sending workflow message to the client
+        - Server sending workflow message to the client.
-        - Client sends optional response to server if previous server message requires user input
+        - Client sends optional response to server if previous server message requires user input.
-        - Server processes and sends the next workflow message
+        - Server processes and sends the next workflow message.

     ##### Message Types

-    Before diving into the implementation, we need to learn a bit about the **message types** that FastAgency FastAPI adapter provides.
+    Before diving into the implementation, we need to learn a bit about the **message types** that [**`FastAPIAdapter`**](../../../api/fastagency/adapters/fastapi/FastAPIAdapter.md) provides.
 Understanding these will help us handle messages in our custom client and display them properly to the users.

-    FastAgency tags each message sent from the server to the client over WebSocket with a `type` attribute.
+    FastAgency tags each message sent from the server to the client over [**WebSockets**](https://en.wikipedia.org/wiki/WebSocket){target="_blank"} with a `type` attribute.
 This helps the client differentiate between different types of messages and handle them accordingly.
 Let’s break them down into two categories:

     **Messages for Display**: